 Online Geometry Problems

-Online Geometry Problem 88.
+Geometry Problem 88.
 Area of Triangle and Quadrilateral, Midpoints of Diagonals, Median of a triangle.
-Level: High School, College, Mathematics Education
+High School, College, Math Education

 In the figure below, given a triangle AED, M and N are the midpoints of cevians AC and DB respectively.
 If S1 and S2 are the areas of the quadrilaterals AECN and DEBM respectively, prove that: Quadrilateral problem to prove..